Hindustan Aeronautics Limited

 History

-Workers check new fuel tanks during World War II
+Workers check new fuel tanks at Hindustan Aircraft Factory in 1944

-HAL was established as Hindustan Aircraft Limited in Bangalore on 23 December 1940 by Walchand Hirachand in association with the then Kingdom of Mysore.[10]
-Walchand Hirachand became chairman of the company.
-The company's office was opened at a bungalow called "Eventide" on Domlur Road.
+Hindustan Aircraft Limited was established in Bangalore on 23 December 1940 by Walchand Hirachand in association with Jaya Chamaraja Wadiyar, the Maharaja of Mysore.[10]

-Hindustan Aeronautics Limited (HAL) was formed on 1 October 1964 (the Registrar of Companies has a registration date of 16 August 1963)[13] when Hindustan Aircraft Limited joined the consortium formed in June by the IAF Aircraft Manufacturing Depot, Kanpur (at the time manufacturing HS748 under licence) and the group recently set up to manufacture MiG-21 under licence, with its new factories planned in Koraput, Nasik and Hyderabad.[14]
-Though HAL was not used actively for developing newer models of fighter jets, except for the HF-24 Marut, the company has played a crucial role in modernisation of the Indian Air Force .
-In 1957 company started manufacturing Bristol Siddeley Orpheus jet engines under licence at new factory located in Bangalore.
+Hindustan Aeronautics Limited (HAL) was formed on 1 October 1964 (the Registrar of Companies has a registration date of 16 August 1963)[11] when Hindustan Aircraft Limited joined the consortium formed in June by the IAF Aircraft Manufacturing Depot, Kanpur (at the time manufacturing HS748 under licence) and the group recently set up to manufacture MiG-21 under licence, with its new factories planned in Koraput, Nasik and Hyderabad.[12]
+Though HAL was not used actively for developing newer models of fighter jets, except for the HF-24 Marut, the company has played a crucial role in modernisation of the Indian Air Force.
+In 1957, the company started manufacturing Bristol Siddeley Orpheus jet engines under licence at a new factory located in Bengaluru.

-Production line of the HAL Dhruv at Bangalore
+Production line of the HAL Dhruv at Bengaluru

 Light Combat Helicopter induction into the Indian Army

-In March 2017, HAL's chairman and managing director T Suvarna Raju announced that the company had finalised plans for an indigenisation drive.
-The company plans to produce nearly 1, 000 military helicopters, including Kamov 226, LCH (Light Combat Helicopter) ALH (Advanced Light Helicopter), and over 100 planes over the next 10 years.
+In March 2017, HAL's chairman and managing director, T Suvarna Raju, announced that the company had finalised plans for an indigenisation drive.
+The company plans to produce nearly 1,000 military helicopters, including Kamov 226, LCH (Light Combat Helicopter), ALH (Advanced Light Helicopter), and over 100 planes over the next 10 years.
 HAL will manufacture the Kamov 226T helicopter under a joint venture agreement with Russian defence manufacturers.
 The Kamov 226T will replace the country's fleet of Cheetah and Chetak helicopters.
-Over the next 5 years, HAL will carry out major upgrade of almost the entire fighter fleet of Indian Air Force including Su-30MKI, Jaguars, Mirage and Hawk jets to make them "more lethal".
-The company will also deliver 123 Tejas Light Combat Aircraft to the IAF from 2018 to 2019, at a rate of 16 jets per year.[16]
-LCH production will now take place in a newly built Light Combat Helicopter Production Hangar at Helicopter Division in HAL Complex.[17]
+Over the next 5 years, HAL will carry out major upgrades of almost the entire fighter fleet of the Indian Air Force, including Su-30MKI, Jaguars, Mirage, and Hawk jets, to make them "more lethal".
+The company will also deliver 123 Tejas Light Combat Aircraft to the IAF from 2018 to 2019, at a rate of 16 jets per year.[14]
+LCH production will now take place in a newly built Light Combat Helicopter Production Hangar at Helicopter Division in HAL Complex.[15]

-In view of Make in India policy and to increase the share of defence exports to achieve the target of $5 billion by 2025, HAL is planning to set up logistic bases in Indonesia, Malaysia, Sri Lanka and Vietnam with priority target for Southeast Asia, West Asia and North African markets.
-It would not only help to promote HAL products but also act as service centre for Soviet/Russia n origin equipment.[18]
+In view of the Make in India policy and to increase the share of defence exports to achieve the target of $5 billion by 2025, HAL is planning to set up logistic bases in Indonesia, Malaysia, Sri Lanka and Vietnam with priority target for Southeast Asia, West Asia and North African markets.
+It would not only help to promote HAL products but also act as a service centre for Soviet/Russian origin equipment.[16]

 Operations